Stencyl/stencylpedia/chapter-12/ads.md

 Although Android supports many ad networks, we've chosen to support AdMob, which is owned and operated by Google itself.
 Through 3rd-party extensions, Stencyl supports a number of other ad networks.

-This guide is for Stencyl build 9279 and higher
+This guide is for Stencyl build 10200 and higher

 ## Set Up an AdMob Account

-Before you can test ads, in your game, you must set up an account with AdMob.
+Before you can test ads in your game, you must set up an account with AdMob.

 1. [Sign up](https://www.google.com/admob/) for an account on AdMob's site.
 2. **Provide the details** they ask for (Tax Information, Personal Details, etc.)
 3. **Monetise a new app** for your game. ![admob_Monetise](http://byrobin.nl/stencyl/admob/admob_Monetise.png)
-3. Add your app manually or, if its already in the store, search for it  and select your platform.
+3. Add your app manually or, if it's already in the store, search for it  and select your platform.
 4. **Add App** and take note of the **App ID**.
 You'll enter this into the Initialize Block in Stencyl.
 5. Select ad format and name ad unit.
 Stencyl is only supporting Banner and Interstitial ads at the moment.
 6. Save it and take note of the **Ad unit ID** (Also called Publisher Key on Stencyl Monetization page).
 You'll enter this into the Monetization page in Stencyl.
-7. Skip Firebase Firebase Analytics, this is not support by Stencyl.
-8. And your Finished

-## Initialize Admob in Stencyl
+## Initialize AdMob in Stencyl

 Now that you've set up an account with AdMob, you can test out ads in your game.

-#### Enable Admob
+#### Enable AdMob

 1. Open your game in Stencyl.
 Under **Settings > Mobile > Monetization**.
-2. Enable Admob ads
+2. Enable AdMob ads

 #### Enable Test Ads.

 Before you publish your game to the store, you want to know if the ads are working.
-Google does not allow you to click on live ads when testing your game so you have to set Admob in Testmode.
+Google does not allow you to click on live ads when testing your game so you have to set AdMob in Testmode.

 1. Open your game in Stencyl.
 Under **Settings > Mobile > Monetization**.
 2. Enable Test ads

-> **Note:** Don't forget to disable Test Ads when your are ready to Publish your game, or else the test ads will show up.
+> **Note:** Don't forget to disable Test Ads when you are ready to publish your game, or else the test ads will show up.

 #### Enter in the AppId.

-1. Take note of your Admob **AppId** as mentioned above in step 4.
+1. Take note of your AdMob **AppId** as mentioned above in step 4.
 2. Open your game in Stencyl.
-In palette under **Game > Mobile** you can find the Admob blocks.</br>
+In palette under **Game > Mobile** you can find the AdMob blocks.</br>
 ![admob_initialize](http://byrobin.nl/stencyl/admob/admob_initialize.png)</br>
-3. Fill in the **AppId** in the block, if your are using Banner Ads you can set here if you want it show at the top or at the bottom of your game.
+3. Fill in the **AppId** in the block, if you are using Banner Ads you can set here if you want it show at the top or at the bottom of your game.

-> **Note:** Use this block only once a session as early as possible(Like in a loading scene)
+> **Note:** Use this block only once a session as early as possible (such as a loading scene)

 ## Displaying Banner Ads

 #### Enter in the Ad unit ID

-1. Take note of your AdMob Banner **Ad unit ID** as mentioned above in step 6.
-Als called Publisher key on Stencyl Monetization page
+1. Take note of your AdMob Banner **Ad unit ID** as mentioned above in step 6 (Also called Publisher key on Stencyl Monetization page).

 2. Open your game in Stencyl.
 Under **Settings > Mobile > Monetization**.